hugopl/kemal-controller/README.md

 - String
 - Int32
 - Int64
+- Enums
 - Bool
 - NamedTuple (with nested support)
 - Array (with nested support)
 - Nilable versions of the above types

 More types may be added in the future, feel free to open an issue or a PR if you need something specific.

+### Enums

+Enums are supported as method parameters as well, anything accepted by `Enum.new` or `Enum.parse` is recognized.

 ### Stripping parameters